ProgrammerJM/Resume-Builder/README.md

 ## Resume Builder

-This is a simple resume builder that uses Harvard Template.
+This is a simple resume builder that uses Harvard Template built with NextJS.

 ## Instructions